AdobeDocs/genstudio.en/help/user-guide/guidelines/products.md

 ---
 # GenStudio for Performance Marketing [!DNL Products]

-GenStudio for Performance Marketing [!DNL Products] leverage deep understanding of product specifications, advantages, and differentiating factors to generate impactful content.
+[!DNL Products] in GenStudio for Performance Marketing leverage a deep understanding of product specifications, advantages, and differentiating factors to generate impactful content.

 [!DNL Products] encompass all elements of a specific product, such as imagery, descriptions, and value propositions, to create a cohesive brand representation.
 Leveraging Adobe's advanced AI technology, GenStudio for Performance Marketing guidelines—[[!DNL Brands], [!DNL Products], and [!DNL Personas]](/help/user-guide/guidelines/overview.md)—work together to generate compelling content that showcases the strengths of your products and ensures consistency across all messaging.